 Guidelines for Child Strength Training

 - Strength training should only be a part of the child’s exercise regime.
 This guideline suggests that children should also engage in other activities such as sports and play.
-The weight training should not be used to substitute these exercises.
+Weight training should not be used to substitute these exercises.

 - A child should not engage in maximal or near-maximal lifts.
-The ACSM recommends that children should lift light weights and high repeats rather than lifting heavy weight.
+The ACSM recommends that children should lift light weights and high repeats rather than lifting heavy weights.

 - You should supervise your child in all training sessions.

 - You should implement the appropriate safety measures to prevent overuse injuries.
 The type of safety measure that you establish should be specific to the weight training that you adopt for your child.